dnldelarosa/Rmdx/README.md

   - `include_conditional(,header=1)` -\> `indlude_conditional(,level=0)`

 <!-- Level 0 para incluir texto normal en el documento de manera condicional. -->

-  - Use `knitr::is.latex, knitr::is.html` and others in `formato`
-    function

   - html format with toc in lateral.